 |• Two-step (safer) login|

-Tradestation renewed its web trading platform in 2018.
-It has a good design and user experience, where both first-timers and professionals can feel comfortable trading.
+TradeStation revamped its web trading platform in 2018.
+It has a good design and user interface, offering a comfortable trading experience for both first-timers and professionals.

-The web trading platform is available in English.
+The web trading platform is available only in English.

 Look and feel

-The Tradestation web trading platform is user-friendly and it has a clean design.
+The TradeStation web trading platform is user-friendly and it has a neat design.

-The platform is customizable: you can choose from 9 layout types, and you can also make your own.
+The platform is customizable: you can choose from 9 layout types, and you can also create your own.
 The tabs can be easily resized and moved around.